 Individual contributors or managers can be guests, as long as you are still technical enough to manage the demonstration part of the show.
 After all, the audience is a technical one.

-Unfortunately no, the demonstration part of the show is quite important.
-As a reminder it can be anything, like an OSS project you contributed to or created, a cool application you built, a programming language you master or even the amazing product from your actual employer.
-Product pitches are even encouraged as it’s about learning tools, services or applications that can be useful for the audience.
+As mentioned before, it can be anything technical for a technical audience.
+Some examples are an OSS project you contributed to or created, a cool application you built or like, a programming language you master or even the amazing product from your actual employer.
+Product pitches are encouraged so there are also values to your employer for you to be on the show: as long as there is a way for the audience to try your product for free.
+It's about learning tools, services or applications that can be useful for the audience, which as a reminder is mostly developer advocates, developers, DevOps and GitOps practitioners, so in the end, a technical audience.

 Would there be audio-only episodes?